 - Development, Planning and the State

-The module provides an introduction to state intervention into land and property development and to current planning law and practice.
-Having considered land-use patterns within an unrestrained market economy, the first part of the module covers the development of state machinery in the nineteenth century and the current structure of national, regional and local government.
-The central part of the module introduces the British planning system as an administrative tool and the final third of the module explores its application to matters of current concern including the accomodation of new housebuilding at the sub-regional scale, and urban conservation.20 credits
+The module provides an introduction to spatial planning in theory and practice, exploring arguments for and against spatial planning and the rationale for state intervention into land and property development.
+The first part of the module covers key debates on the purposes of planning, the historical development of planning as a state activity and the current structure of national, regional and local government.
+The central part of the module introduces key aspects of the English planning system and key debates about its role and purpose.
+The final third of the module explores how spatial planning responds to major societal challenges.20 credits

 - Economics for Spatial Planning